Unit 6 - Practice Quiz

 43 In the Matrix Chain Multiplication problem (DP), what are we trying to minimize?

-A. The number of matrices
+A. The total number of scalar multiplications

-B. The size of the matrices
+C. The size of the matrices

-D. The determinant of the result
+D. The number of matrices

 44 What is the time complexity of calculating the -th Fibonacci number using DP with Memoization?